chevyboys/Mizuchi/README.md

 * Are any changes to Interaction fingerprints needed?
 If so, are they reflected in the appropriate file in /registry?
 * Have I used JSdoc style comments (at least) to properly document all of my functions?
 * Are there any new dependencies that need to be installed?
 If so, are they reflected in package.json?

+Some code has been re-used with permission from Kevin Dixon (Gaiwecoor).